 I left the Germans to enjoy the water with the expectation that they would soon catch me on the return leg and headed off back.

 Within one hundred metres on a narrow and high part of the track running above a small rocky beach I found my feet suddenly out from under me and I was sliding down a near vertical slope grabbing frantically at the undergrowth to try to stop my descent.

 Unsuccessful, I was airborne momentarily before hitting a large smooth rock to made the final slide to the riverbank.
 I was luck to land on my feet in a heavy landing that saw my finally half tumble into the river.

 Fortunately along this beach was where the track eventually descended an a much safer manner….and I was able to rejoin the path without having to scramble back up the cliff.

 The trip back was slow and with a limp….I needed to make the last mini bus so waiting for the Germans at the dangerous crossing was not a real option and despite passing a group heading to the falls at this time of the afternoon i was not confident of another group coming along…. after all, I had done it once right?
 Luckily I did it twice and not far from the park entry the Germans caught up with me.

-The mini bus ride back was one that makes mini bu rides famous.
+The mini bus ride back to Tbilisi was one that makes mini bus rides famous.
 Slow and with absolutely no legroom, despite having no-one sitting next to me it was still impossible to get my legs behind the sits in any manner other than twisted sideways.

-As usual finding the entry to the Metro was hard but it was with relief that I took the 130 second escalator ride down to the platform, with only a 400 metre walk at the other end to the comfort of the Zemeli Guest House.
+Basck in Tbilisi. as usual finding the entry to the Metro was hard and it was with relief that I took the 130 second escalator ride down to the platform, and on reaching my station and another 130 second ascent it was only a 400 metre walk up the hill to the comfort of the Zemeli Guest House.